About 'Alpha+Good'

 Language: Serbian

-Quick description: Mournful ballad
+Quick description: Musical theatre ballad

 What came before?
 Serbia won the Eurovision Song Contest on its first entry as an independent nation in 2007, with Marija Šerifović's 'Molitva'.
 Serbia tended to do pretty well after, usually qualifying for the final, with latter-day entries showing a really versatile and exciting side of Serbia's music scene.
 Serbia has one of the longest current qualification streaks.